lifeart/ember-ref-bucket/README.md

 In `ember-ref-bucket` ref modifier accept 1 positional argument `{{create-ref "field"}}`:
 1. reference name (`"field"`)

-reference name should be passed as argument for `@ref("field")` decorator, to allow it find reference by name.
+reference name should be passed as an argument to the `@ref("field")` decorator, to allow it to find the reference by name.

 Compatibility